poonamsaini/GoogleAnalyticsForAndroid/README.md

     AnalyticApplication application = (AnalyticApplication) getApplication();
         applicationTracker = application.getDefaultTracker();
   ```
- 3. Register all your tracking events in this case screens (be it a activity or a fragment) via [call onresume function to keep track of how many times it has been used by the customer.
+ 3. Register all your tracking events in this case screens (be it a activity or a fragment) via [call onresume function to keep track of how many times it has been used by the customer]
    ```js
    applicationTracker.setScreenName("mainActivity");
         applicationTracker.send(new HitBuilders.ScreenViewBuilder().build());